a-flyleaf/omori/meta/discord.md

       [today] hmm. sweetheart’s castle, sprout mole masks: they are all lowly moles under her glorious presence?? can’t believe i haven’t looked into the sweetheart/mole connection more actually; they are also Literally right next door, and the only way *to* sweetheart is through their village….
     note: |-
-      \* Twitter is a crumbling hellscape, but the Discord link preview preserved the original tweet (though I don't remember if it was a thread):
+      \* Twitter is a crumbling hellscape, but the Discord link preview preserved the tweet (~~though I don't remember if it was a thread~~ +later update, checked with [the main Nitter instance](https://nitter.net/aroma_ga_umaize/status/1626405819507150849); it's just this):
       > "Spiky on the outside, soft on the inside."
       > What does this mean?
       >